-- Inmate rights and remedies, prison auditing, general administration, inmate classification and programs including religious practices, work, recreation, access to legal materials and representation, telephone, correspondence and visiting, staff/detainee communications, prevention of detainee discrimination, work force integrity, and correctional programs.
+- Inmate rights and remedies, prison auditing; general administration; and inmate classification and programs, including religious practices, work, recreation, access to legal materials and representation, telephone, correspondence and visiting, staff/detainee communications, prevention of detainee discrimination, workforce integrity, and correctional programs.

-Every team member is experienced in interacting with an incarcerated population, and capable of analyzing and researching information relevant to his or her specialty area including previously generated findings about conditions and problems.
-Review activities include observing operations and interactions between the staff and inmates; interviewing staff and inmates; examining policies and local directives and procedures, and reviewing operational logs and files.
+Every team member is experienced in interacting with an incarcerated population and is capable of analyzing and researching information relevant to his or her specialty area, including previously generated findings about conditions and problems.
+Review activities include observing operations and interactions between the staff and inmates; interviewing staff and inmates; examining policies and local directives and procedures; and reviewing operational logs and files.